 Cloud 9, performed originally Off-Broadway in 1981, is probably Churchill’s best-loved work.
 Using a variety of non-naturalistic conventions, the playwright explores themes of paternalism, identity, oppression and the influence of colonialism on the individual.
 The first half is set in Victorian Africa, the second in contemporary London, with actors taking different roles in each act, sometimes gender or race-reversed.
 Betty, the society wife who finds herself at her husband’s side in the African colony, is played by a man.
 Her gay son, Edward, who identifies with women more than men, is played by a woman.
 His sister, Victoria, is quite literally a doll tossed hither and thither throughout the act.
 The African servant, Joshua, is played by a white actor (not in blackface) to exemplify his rejection of his cultural background.
 The second act takes place 100 years later but the characters age only 25 years; Betty, Edward, and Victoria are played by actors of appropriate sex, age and, well, humanity.

 I played Betty in act one (and Edward’s male lover in the second half.)
 My epiphany happened when the production brought in the keen-eyed Elizabeth Ingram, herself a marvelous actress, as a “Style Consultant.”
-With so much period detail in act one, the production required someone to teach the women in the play (me included) to use our period costumes and props.
-Also, since Lizzie’s parents had been raised in British colonial India, she had insight into the lifestyle in the empire.
+With so much period detail in act one, the production required someone to teach the women in the play (and me) to use our period costumes and props.
+Also, since Lizzie’s parents had been raised in British colonial India, she had insight into life in The Empire.

 Several days into rehearsal, Lizzie took me aside.
 I was having enormous trouble with Betty.
 Given the farcical elements of Churchill’s first act, I wanted to be both truthful and comical but, without reaching Betty’s vulnerability, my portrayal was superficial and therefore unfunny.
 One of Churchill’s themes is the illusion of the feminine ideal; it is, as stated in the play, a male construct.
 In a play about identity and sexual politics, a substantial amount of self-exploration is required and I wasn’t getting beneath the surface.
 So Lizzie asked me: “What do you do with a man?”